Can Cats Eat Grapes?

 If you’re thinking about giving your cat a grape to eat or even play with, you might want to hold off — since grapes are definitely toxic for them.

-The Dodo reached out to Dr. Christina Leung, a veterinarian at Murray Hill Pet Hospital in New York City, to find out why grapes are so toxic to cats, and what could happen if your cat eats one.
+We reached out to Dr. Christina Leung, a veterinarian at Murray Hill Pet Hospital in New York City, to find out the answer to the question: Can cats eat grapes?

 While grapes can definitely be toxic for cats, cats don’t run into issues as often as dogs do.